 Yes, we may soon see the kind of "pullback" the Cassandras have been predicting.
 How long it will last, how deep it will go, I cannot say.

 Stuart Thomson of Graceland Updates likes to say that "If you're trading through a microscope, your profits will be... microscopic."
-Which reminds me of what so many of the gurus have been saying this year.
+This reminds me of what so many of the gurus have been saying this year.
 They're all "long-term bullish, but short-term bearish."
 If this market is headed anyways near where the tea leaves are suggesting, this kind of thinking is going to leave a lot of people who are waiting to own precious metals... long-term empty-handed!

 Truth be told, the biggest impediment to taking action, is human nature.
 Let's say you're patient and declare, "When silver hits 'x'$, I'll 'back up the truck."
 Maybe at some point over weeks and months the price declines to your "buy point."